 Various forms of therapy and counseling can be good to combat perpetual negative thinking and self-pity.

 - A psychotherapist may help nudge towards acceptance and reframing.

 - A cognitive-behavioral therapist will teach us to catch and challenge negative thoughts rather than be consumed by them.

 - A hypnotherapist might instill positive mindsets into our unconscious minds.

 Here’s a good read if you’re looking for more info on how therapy can improve your happiness.

 4. Recognize and challenge negative thought spirals

 One element of CBT is catching and challenging thoughts, but it’s something we can practice on our own: recognizing the signs of self-pity and rumination.

 The more we practice, the more we’re able to recognize and challenge thoughts of self-pitying.
-This allows us to contest the negative thoughts when we do so, to maintain a more balanced mindset and forestall rumination.
+This allows us to contest the negative thoughts when we do so to maintain a more balanced mindset and avoid rumination.

 Journaling is a great tool that can help you recognize your thoughts and become more self-aware of your state of mind.